 How To Improve Your Photography Website

 Most photographers focus on setting up a website that shows off their beautiful work and don’t really think about anything else.
 I totally understand this, because I did the exact same thing for a long time.
-While your work as a photographer is definitely important, your work alone won’t do all the heavy lifting for your website.
+While your work as a photographer is definitely important, your work alone won’t make your website really do its job.

 Mistake 1: Most photography websites look the same